DavidEvangelistaC99/sophy-tfm/README.md

 This repository contains the development of Time-Frequency Multiplexed (TFM) waveforms for blind range mitigation in the SOPHy weather radar.
 This work continues previous research on pulse compression based on chirp modulation techniques.

 ## Methods
-- Development of TFM waveform
+- Development of TFM waveforms
 - Doppler spectrum analysis
 - Pulse Pair processing
 - Generation of PPI products: SNR results